Rubio takes the heat but finds his voice

 But it took steeliness that is unusual in the current crop of politicians nonetheless, as Rubio faced a searing cross-examination from relatives and friends of those who lost loved ones, and defended policies hewed from the orthodoxy of the National Rifle Association.

-He blasted Rubio's comments over the past week as "pathetically weak" by Fred Guttenberg -- whose daughter Jamie was shot in the back as she ran -- and heard jeers and boos when he refused to say he would reject NRA campaign cash in the jarring emotional bear pit of a CNN town hall event.
+Rubio's comments over the past week were blasted as "pathetically weak" by Fred Guttenberg -- whose daughter Jaime was shot in the back as she ran.
+The Florida senator heard jeers and boos when he refused to say he would reject NRA campaign cash in the jarring emotional bear pit of a CNN town hall event.

 Rubio insisted that the plague of school shootings could not have been solved by new gun laws alone in an electrifying exchange with Guttenberg, taking his punishment, looking his inquisitor in the eye and respectfully saying "yes, sir."